mpvnet-player/mpv.net/README.md

 # 🎞 mpv.net

-mpv.net is a modern media player for Windows that looks and works just like [mpv](https://mpv.io).
+mpv.net is a modern media player for Windows that works just like [mpv](https://mpv.io).

 #### Based on libmpv